 4. Understand metabolic syndrome.
-Recent studies have found that the daily use of sugar substitutes can actually raise the risk of metabolic syndrome, which is associated with increased body fat, diabetes, and heart conditions.
-It’s another good reason to use healthy natural sweeteners as much as possible.
+Recent studies have found that the daily use of sugar substitutes can raise the risk of metabolic syndrome associated with increased body fat, diabetes, and heart conditions.
+So it’s another good reason to use healthy natural sweeteners as much as possible.

 5. Cancer risk has been lowered in moderate amounts.
 The FDA has essentially ruled out the risk of cancer for the five artificial sweeteners they’ve approved.
-Almost 20 years ago, after the original studies were found to be flawed, the FDA removed the warnings about saccharin.
+Almost 20 years ago, after the original studies were flawed, the FDA removed the warnings about saccharin.

 6. Ask your doctor.
 If you experience headaches or other symptoms, you might be sensitive or allergic to the substances in some sweeteners.
 Your doctor can advise you about these and other concerns.

 Healthy Ways to Satisfy Your Sweet Tooth:

 1. Squeeze a lemon.
 You probably know that soda and diet soda have been linked to weight gain, diabetes, and other conditions.
 So if you dislike plain water, add lemon or lime.

 2. Try dairy.
 How do you take your coffee?
 Milk and other dairy products contain natural sugars, so you may be able to skip any extra sweetener.